RosettaCommons/RFDesign/inpainting/README.md

 2. Inpainting in the presence of another, fixed chain.
-Sometimes, you'll want to inpaint in the presence of another chain, e.g. a receptor that you want to inpaint a binder against.
-This can be specified by including the receptor in the input pdb and including the `--receptor_chain` flag.
-Currently this script only supports one receptor chain -- if you have multiple receptor subunits you can put them on the same chain, with a 200-residue index gap to allow RosettaFold to predict them as separate chains.
+Sometimes, you'll want to inpaint in the presence of another chain, e.g. a receptor that you want to inpaint a target against.
+This can be specified by adding the receptor PDB indices as a separate block in the contig, separated by a ',0' indicating a chain break.
+E.g. if you wanted to inpaint in the presence of an 100-amino acid B chain (1-indexed), the contig would be `B1-100,0 A25-50,7-13,A61-79`.
+This will put a 200-residue index break into the input, which will allow the inpainting network to see this B chain as a separate chain.

 3. Fusing multiple chains.
 Your 'visible' parts of structure can be linked together with inpainting, even if they're on separate chains in the input file.